December 21, 2024

 Silverstone is undoubtedly the point where motor-racing within Britain first started and is the most famous track within the UK.
 It features such corners as Maggotts and Copse, both of which just as naturally fit into an F1 track.
 It’s also one of the few “old school” tracks that is still in use and makes for a very popular destination for racing of all shapes and sizes.

 It’s also the home to a number of championships, including the BTCC and the FIA WEC.
-Silverstone is a classic in the racing world and there aren’t many people in the UK that hasn’t heard of it at one point or another, and great to watch between rounds of games from a mobile casino in the Philippines.
+Silverstone is a classic in the racing world and there aren’t many people in the UK that hasn’t heard of it at one point or another.

 4. Nürburgring